“Medic. we need the medic for Duque,” lieutenant Popper yelled at the top of his voice.

 Thick sweat ran down the officer’s face and over the blondish eyebrows as he finally reached the village plateau above the jungle gorge that so lushly camouflaged Bao Cat from the world outside.
 He made a few attempts to approach the dying Duque, but sniper bullets held him back behind the boulders.

-“Rawlings, get up here, man,” he hollered loud, calling for the troop combat medic.
+“Rawlings, get up here, dasmn it,” he hollered loud, calling for the troop combat medic.
 “And, Thibo get the radio up here, too.
 Up.
-Up, damnit!”.
+Up, man!”.

 Shielded by the huge rocks, Popper with only hand signals divided the platoon into two sections to flank the hamlet on the north and south boundaries of the mesa.
 It was not clear at that moment if the lieutenant maneuvered the troop for a defensive action or a counterattack.

 The officer’s screams –noted Duque– broke the silent voice order that earlier in the day allowed the impromptu assault troop to creep up the ridge to the isolated commune.
 No one knew what they would find there, all hoping it were merely rustic peasants shying away from civil war and Saigon’s political follies.
-Or they may encounter a tiger.
-Perhaps bamboo vipers, beehives, the stinger of a scorpion under the dry rocks by the stream.
+Or a tiger.
+Perhaps bamboo vipers, beehives, the stinger of a scorpion under the humid rocks by the stream.
 Anything but a hail of bullets.

-Duque made an effort to talk to Popper, whom he spotted some fifty feet feet away by the rocks, as the officer dodged ricocheting bullets aimed at his head.
-Ulises tried to articulate words by shrinking his diaphragm muscle, moved his tongue, then lips to let out a voice.
+Duque made an effort to talk to Popper, whom he spotted some fifty feet feet away by the big rocks, as the officer dodged ricocheting bullets aimed at his head.
+Ulises tried to articulate words, shrinking his diaphragm muscle, moving his tongue, then lips to let out a voice.

 “Don’t bring Rawlings to me.
 He’ll be shot,” Ulises barely vocalized in a hoarse, blood drenched utterance that only he could hear.
-An abrupt desperation set in, not so much of difficulty in breathing, but of Duque having no sense of control to his situation as emotions and recollections gyrated crazily inside his head.
+An dismayed desperation set in, not so much but difficulty in breathing, but of having no control to his situation as emotions and recollections gyrated crazily inside his head.

 Damn, he gathered.
 How in a single instant, one half-inch slug of cheap lead can alter an entire lifetime.”
 Time was fast shrinking in Duque’s mind.
 Days became seconds, weeks moments and years a quick memory.